XavierGDelrosario/ChessGame/README.md

     One reason is that I can play and test at the same time.
 It makes it less frustrating when bugs occur.
 I chose chess because I enjoy playing it and it has the right amount of complexity for my knowledge in programming.

+## User Stories
+- As a user I want to be able to capture and piece and remove it from the board.
+- As a user I want to be able to make a move and have it added to a list of moves made in the game.
+- As a user I want to be able to move a piece, remove it from one square and add it to another.
+- As a user I want to be restricted to make moves that puts my king out of check.